DataDog/trace-examples/python/vertica/README.md

 ## Install/Setup

-To get an instance of `verticadb` up and running run the following command:
+To get an instance of `vertica` up and running run the following command:

 ```sh
 $ docker-compose up -d